Italian Motorcycle Brands

 Fusi Logo

 1. Fusi & Co., SpA Milano – a company that actively shaped the history of the Italian motorcycle industry.
 Its founder, Achille Fusi, began as a motorcycle dealer of the Belgian brand FN (Fabrique Nationale de Herstal), founded in 1889.
 In early 1932, Fusi began manufacturing RAS motorcycles from FN parts.
 This year is considered the birth date of the motorcycle brand.
 In 1933, the factory produced several models.
 The death of the founder did not put an end to the company.
-Its leadership was taken over by Luigi Bo.
+Luigi Bo took over its leadership.
 One of the first models was a three-wheeled motorcycle released in 1937.
-In 1941, the M 25 CFS model was released, which became the basis for sports cars produced until the mid-50s of the last century.
+1941, the M 25 CFS model was released, and it became the basis for sports cars produced until the mid-50s of the last century.
 1957 was the last year of the brand’s existence.

 In the design of its emblem, the brand chose the most stable and visually appealing to man since ancient times triad – red and black colors.
 Inside, on a black background of a rectangular, rounded shape, the name of the brand – Fusi – is printed in red lowercase font with a white border.
 Each letter is given a three-dimensional shape with shadows.